 They join many other charities supported by the Foundation including

 We raise funds through activities great and small throughout the year, as part of our firm-wide fundraising initiative, ‘The Race for £3m’.
-This year, we reached our first Race for £3m milestone, with over £1m flowing through the PwC Foundation onto charitable causes.
+This year, we reached our £2m milestone.

 Our Matched Giving Programme allows us to donate a proportion of our charitable funds to charities chosen by our people, boosting the funds they've raised through a wide range of activities.